-Q: What are the different classifications of dental work?
+Q: Are there different classifications of dental work?

 A: Every insurance company breaks their coverage options down into different classifications.
-Doing so makes it easier for customers to wrap their head around what is covered and what is not.
+Doing so makes it easier for customers to wrap their heads around what is covered and what is not.
 And it also makes it easier for the insurance company to keep track of things.
-When it comes to dental coverage there are typically 4 classifications of coverage titled (not surprisingly) Class 1, 2, 3 or 4.
+When it comes to dental coverage, there are typically four classifications of coverage titled (not surprisingly) Class 1, 2, 3, or 4.

-Class 3 coverage is anything that entails major restoration work.
+A: Class 3 coverage is anything that entails major restoration work.
 Seniors often need this because they have allowed things to slip for years.
-Class 3 work usually involves things like crowns, bridges and dentures.
-Unfortunately, many dental plans for seniors won’t cover any of this type of work.
-Although there are a few that might cover up to 50%.
+Class 3 work usually involves things like crowns, bridges, and dentures.
+Unfortunately, many dental plans for seniors won’t cover any of this work, although there are a few that might cover up to 50%.

-Lastly, Class 4 entails things like extractions, implants and the like.
+A: Class 4 entails things like extractions, implants, and the like.
 You might find a dental plan for seniors that will cover some of the cost for this type of work.
-But even so coverage will likely be limited to 50% or less.
+But even so, coverage will likely be limited to 50% or less.
 It’s also likely that there will be a fairly low annual cap involved of like $1,000 or so.
 But make no mistake, most will not cover Class 4 work at all.